DSD-DA: Distillation-based Source Debiasing for Domain Adaptive Object Detection: Related Work

-\textbf{Representation of localization quality.} The conflict between classification and localization tasks is a well-known problem \cite{jiang2018acquisition,tychsen2018improving,li2020generalized,zhang2021varifocalnet} in the object detection field.
-Existing works have been dedicated to finding more accurate localization metrics to guide the learning of the classification head, alleviating inconsistency issue in this way.
+\textbf{Representation of localization quality.} The conflict between classification and localization tasks is a well-known problem \cite{jiang2018acquisition,tychsen2018improving,li2020generalized,zhang2021varifocalnet,pu2023rank,zhang2023decoupled, feng2021tood} in the object detection field.
+Existing works have focused on finding more accurate localization representation to guide the learning of the classification head, addressing the inconsistency issue.
 IoU-Net \cite{jiang2018acquisition} introduces an extra head to predict IoU and use it to rank bounding boxes in NMS.
-Fitness NMS \cite{tychsen2018improving}, IoU-aware RetinaNet \cite{wu2020iou} and \cite{tan2019learning} multiply the predicted IoU or IoU-based ranking scores and the classification score as the ranking basis.
+Fitness NMS \cite{tychsen2018improving} and IoU-aware RetinaNet \cite{wu2020iou} multiply the predicted IoU or IoU-based ranking scores by the classification score as the ranking basis.
 Instead of predicting the IoU-based score, FCOS \cite{tian2019fcos} predicts centerness scores to suppress the low-quality detections.
-However, in cross-domain scenarios, how to incorporate domain-relevant knowledge into localization metrics designing has become a new challenge.
-Unfortunately, existing methods cannot be directly applied to cross-domain scenarios.
-Therefore, in this paper, we propose a target-relevant OLN to mine knowledge from the target domain.
-And we consider domain-related context into the design of localization metrics to create a novel cross-domain-friendly localization quality metric.
+However, for exacerbated inconsistency in cross-domain scenarios, how to incorporate target-relevant information into localization representation designing has become a new challenge.
+Unfortunately, few methods explore and solve this challenge.
+Therefore, we first propose a target-relevant OLN to mine target-related localization information from style-mixed data.
+Then we integrate these target relevant information into a novel localization representation to refine the classification scores, enhancing the consistency.